Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Summary of results

 \section{Summary of results}

-Here, we provide a framework that unifies all known examples of many-body teleportation outside the gravitational regime.
-The microscopic mechanism underlying this framework relies upon the growth of operators under scrambling time evolution.
-For the purposes of teleportation, this growth is naturally characterized by the size distribution of the operators~\cite{roberts2018operator,qi2019quantum,qi2019measuring}, which provides a finer-grained measure of quantum information scrambling compared to more conventional quantities such as out-of-time-ordered correlators (OTOCs)~\cite{shenker2014black,maldacena2016bound,larkin1969quasiclassical}.
-Our teleportation mechanism---dubbed \emph{peaked-size teleportation}---occurs in the TW protocol when the size distributions of operators are tightly peaked, a situation that arises for a wide variety of many-body dynamics.

-Our results demonstrate that generic many-body dynamics can function as a powerful encoding procedure for the communication of quantum information.
-In particular, peaked-size teleportation represents an entanglement-assisted decoding scheme that is both exponentially more efficient than the HPR protocol, and applicable to a vastly broader class of encoding dynamics compared to gravitational teleportation~\cite{bennett1999entanglement,brun2006correcting}.
-Furthermore, our work paves the way toward utilizing the TW protocol as a robust experimental tool for characterizing the growth of operators in strongly interacting systems, and as a litmus test for identifying intrinsically gravitational scrambling dynamics.

-\emph{Analyzing the teleportation circuit} (Section II)---To set the scene for peaked-size teleportation, we first determine the conditions for information recovery in the TW protocol [Fig.~1(a)].
+We now provide a technical overview of our main results and the organization of our manuscript.
+This summary is intended to introduce the overarching concepts of our work, such that the remaining sections are self-contained and can be read according to individual preference.
+A more detailed, section-by-section guide to the reader is included at the end of this summary.

+In \textbf{Section \ref{intro diagrams}}, we begin with a general description of the TW protocol [Fig.~1(a)].
 In this protocol, locally encoded quantum information is inserted into one side of an entangled thermofield double (TFD) state and teleported to the other side through a combination of ($i$) unitary evolution of each side individually, and ($ii$) a simple two-sided coupling that acts on a large subsystem of each side.
-The coupling is quite flexible in form, and corresponds to evolution, $e^{igV}$, under the two-sided interaction
+The coupling is quite flexible in form, and corresponds to unitary evolution, $e^{igV}$, under a two-sided interaction

-where $O_{i}$ are \emph{any} generic local operators applied to the left ($l$) and right ($r$) side of the system.
-This coupling can be performed either as a quantum gate, or through local measurements of $O_i$ on the left side, followed by classical communication and feed-forward operations on the right side [Fig.~1(a)].
+where $\{ O_{i} \}$ are \emph{any} set of $K$ local, non-identity operators applied to the left ($l$) and right ($r$) side of the system.
+This coupling can be performed as either a quantum gate, or through local measurements of $O_i$ on the left side, followed by classical communication and feed-forward operations on the right side [Fig.~1(a)].

-We begin by rigorously connecting the quantum teleportation fidelity to two-sided correlation functions of the form ~\cite{maldacena2017diving}:
+In \textbf{Section \ref{sec: requirements}}, we discuss the general requirements for successful teleportation in the TW circuit.
+In particular, we relate the teleportation fidelity to the following correlation functions of the two-sided system~\cite{maldacena2017diving}: